tldr-pages/tldr/pages/linux/zipsplit.md

 `zipsplit -p -n {{size}} {{path/to/archive.zip}}`

-- Output the split Zip archives into a given directory:
+- Output the smaller Zip archives into a given directory:

 `zipsplit -b {{path/to/output_directory}} -n {{size}} {{path/to/archive.zip}}`